 One of the main tasks in the study of non-relativistic quantum dynamical systems is predicting how quantum states and observables evolve over time given some dynamical law, for instance, a Hamiltonian operator and the associated equations of motion.
 It is often the case, however, that in practice the trajectory either does not admit an explicit closed form, or even if it does, it can be complicated to draw conclusions to physical questions of interest from it.
 It is therefore important to have accessible methods and tools that allow one to extract the essential features of the evolution directly from the dynamical laws.

-In the heart of such approaches lies the far-reaching idea of symmetry.
+At the heart of such approaches lies the far-reaching idea of symmetry.
 The most prominent example is perhaps provided by Noether's theorem which, in the context of Lagrangian mechanics, yields a conserved quantity for each differentiable symmetry of the generator~\cite{landau1959classical}.
-In the quantum realm, the theorem implies that all moments of an observable that is a symmetry of the time evolution are conserved~\cite{sakurai1994modern}.
+In the quantum realm, the theorem indicates that all moments of an observable that is a symmetry of the time evolution are conserved~\cite{sakurai2017modern}.

-Connections between symmetries and conserved quantities in Markovian dynamics have been discussed by Albert and Jiang~\cite{albert2014symmetries}.
-Consequences of symmetries in quantum dynamics have been systematically considered in the framework of quantum resource theories~\cite{chitambar2019quantum}, specifically in the theory of reference frames and asymmetry~\cite{bartlett2007reference,marvian2013theory}.
-There, one investigates the allowed state transitions under quantum dynamics that respects a specified symmetry\footnote{More specifically, given a group $G$, one investigates the possibility of state transitions under the class of quantum operations that are symmetric with respect to a unitary representation of $G$, namely the operations such that $\left[ \mathcal E , \mathcal U_g \right] = 0$ $\forall g \in G$.}.
-In particular, Marvian and Spekkens in Ref.~\cite{marvian2014extending} established the fact that, for the case of Hamiltonian dynamics, asymmetry monotones yield conserved quantities that can be independent of the Noether ones~\cite{marvian2014extending}.
-In the case of symmetric dynamics that is Markovian, asymmetry monotones have been utilized to put constraints on the evolution of quantum coherences by Lostaglio~et~al.~\cite{lostaglio2017markovian}.

 In this paper we consider open quantum systems in finite dimensions evolving under Markovian dynamics~\cite{breuer2002theory}.
-We address the question: \textit{given the generator of the dynamics and an initial state, what constraints can symmetry considerations impose on the set of states that are reachable under the time evolution?}
+We address the question: \textit{Given the generator of the dynamics and an initial state, what constraints can symmetry considerations impose on the set of states that are reachable under the time evolution?}

-Open quantum dynamics is, in general, dissipate and so the role of conserved quantities can be rather limited.
+Open quantum dynamics is, in general, dissipative.
+As such, the role of conserved quantities can be rather limited.
 For instance, Markovian dynamics with a unique steady state does not admit any non-trivial conserved quantities~\cite{albert2014symmetries}.
-For this reason, we approach the problem by instead seeking for monotones, i.e., functions of the state that are monotonic (in our case, non-increasing) under the time evolution.
+For this reason, we approach the problem by instead seeking to utilize symmetries to obtain monotones, i.e., functions of the quantum state that are monotonic (in our case, non-increasing) under the time evolution.
 Similarly to conserved quantities, monotones can be utilized to exclude state transitions that are impossible under the dynamics, i.e., states that do not belong in the trajectory of a given initial state.